mehfuzh/LinqExtender/Readme.txt

 Thus, traverse the visitor.
 The visitor has a lot of handy getters and methods to speed things up.

-You can find more reference at http://weblogs.asp.net/mehfuzh.
+You can find more references at http://weblogs.asp.net/mehfuzh.

 Hope that helps,